wavefrontHQ/docs/pages/doc/tracing_apdex.md

 1. Click **Applications** > **Application Configurations**.
 You see a list of the applications that send trace data to Wavefront.
 1. Click on the application that has the services you want to configure.
 Now, you see a list of all the services in the application.
 1. Click the icon with the three vertical dots next to the service name and click **Edit**.
-    {% include note.html content="Only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+    {% include note.html content="Only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the Apdex threshold.
 If you are not a Super Admin user, you see the following message: **You don't have permission to update this page**."%}
     ![The image shows where to click to edit the threshold value.](images/tracing_apdex_configuration_edit_service.png)
 1. Update the **Threshold** value and click **Save**.
     ![The image shows where to update the threshold value.
 It has a blue outline to highlight the threshold value.](images/tracing_configure_apdex_threshold.png)